 2 Timothy 3:14 “You, however, continue in the things you have learned and become convinced of, knowing from whom you have learned them,”

 There exists a 16th century poem of St. John of the Cross.
-In 8 stanzas of 5 lines each, the poem narrates the journey of the soul to mystical union with God.
-The journey is called “The Dark Night” in part because darkness represents the fact that the destination—God—is unknowable.
+In 8 stanzas of 5 lines each, the poem narrates the journey of the soul toward a mystical union with God.
+The journey is called “The Dark Night” in part because darkness represents the fact that the destination—God seems unknowable.